fasrc/User_Codes/Notes/vscode_remote_tunnel.md

 15. Enjoy your work using your local VSCode on a Cannon's compute node

-==Note==
+**_Note:_** Every time you access a compute node, the executable,

-	Every time you access a compute node, the executable, `code`, will be in your path.
+	`code`, will be in your path.
 However, you will have to repeat step#9 before executing step#14 above.

 ## Resource(s)